SilhDing/SilhDing.github.io/source/_posts/DFS-notes.md

     vector<vector<string>> res;
     int level = 1;
     int minLevel = INT_MAX;

     vector<vector<string>> findLadders(string beginWord, string endWord, vector<string>& wordList) {
         // just like finding all possible paths?
         // maybe bfs?
         unordered_map<string, vector<int>> map;
         map[beginWord] = findNeighbor(beginWord, wordList);
         for (string& word: wordList) map[word] = findNeighbor(word, wordList);

         // I think one problem with BFS is
         // how can you make sure that some elements can be visited more than once?
-        //basic idea, we mark the node is visited obly after the level is done
+        //basic idea, we mark the node is visited only after the level is done
         // thus, two different paths which reaching a node at same level can both
         // visit this node
         queue<vector<string>> q;